Face to face: Biden, Putin ready for long-anticipated summit

 Putin, for his part, has reacted with whatabout-isms and obfuscations — pointing to the Jan.
 6 insurrection at the U.S. Capitol to argue that the U.S. has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite U.S. intelligence showing otherwise.

-Now, they will meet for their first face-to-face as leaders — a conversation that is expected to last four to five hours.
+Now, the pair will meet for their first face-to-face as leaders — a conversation that is expected to last four to five hours.
 In advance, both sides set out to lower expectations.

-Even so, Biden has called it an important step if the two nations are able to ultimately find “stability and predictability" in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America's fiercest adversaries.
+Even so, Biden has said it would be an important step if the United States and Russia were able to ultimately find “stability and predictability" in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America's fiercest adversaries.

 “We should decide where it’s in our mutual interest, in the interest of the world, to cooperate, and see if we can do that," Biden told reporters earlier this week.
 “And the areas where we don’t agree, make it clear what the red lines are."

-Note: This story has been corrected to show that Geneva is not Switzerland's capital.